Pantown Brewing Wins Gold At World Beer Cup - NewsBreak

 Pantown Brewing Wins Gold At World Beer Cup

 MINNEAPOLIS -- Pantown Brewing Company of St. Cloud won a gold medal at this year's World Beer Cup Awards.
-Pantown's Drop Forge Milk Stout took first place...1037theloon.com
+Pantown's Drop Forge Milk Stout took first place...minnesotasnewcountry.com

 MINNEAPOLIS -- Pantown Brewing Company of St. Cloud won a gold medal at this year's World Beer Cup Awards.
-Pantown's Drop Forge Milk Stout took first place...1037theloon.com
+Pantown's Drop Forge Milk Stout took first place...minnesotasnewcountry.com

 Comments / 0